 ABA stands for the American Bankers Association routing number, establishing these bank codes.
 These codes are used to identify the banks and financial institutions in the United States.
 In addition, the ABA routing number is used for clearing checks and transferring money by wire transfer.

 ACH stands for Automated Clearing House routing numbers are the bank codes used for electronic transactions between financial institutions.
 This code is unique to banks and their branches.
 This is used to identify the clearinghouse.

 Finding the Routing Number

 Locating your routing number is easy and can be done in several ways.
 You can find it by looking at the paper check or searching for it online.

 This method requires you to have a paper check or checkbook.
 On the paper check, you will notice that there are three sets of numbers that are printed at the bottom.
-The first set that is located on the left-most is composed of nine digits.
+The first set on the left-most is composed of nine digits.
 This is your routing number.

 Most banks usually have this information on their websites.
-Make sure that you know the US state and branch where you opened your account.
+Ensure that you know the US state and branch where you opened your account.
 Some banks also provide this information on their mobile apps.
-Make sure that you have signed up for an online account with the bank.
+Ensure that you have signed up for an online account with the bank.